Key takeaways:

 Examples of combination pills that include metformin include:

 Mounjaro’s active ingredient, tirzepatide, isn’t included in any combination products right now.
-But given how new Mounjaro is compared with metformin, this could change.
+But given that Mounjaro is newer compared with metformin, this could change.

-9. Metformin is available as a lower-cost generic, while Mounjaro is a brand-name medication only
+9. Metformin is available as a lower-cost generic, and Mounjaro is a brand-name medication only

 The bottom line

-Mounjaro (tirzepatide) and metformin are both effective for treating Type 2 diabetes.
-Mounjaro is a once-weekly injection and is FDA-approved for adults.
-Metformin comes as a once- or twice-daily oral medication that’s approved for adults and children as young as 10.
+Mounjaro (tirzepatide) and metformin both work well for treating Type 2 diabetes.
+Mounjaro is a once-weekly injection and is FDA approved for adults.
+Metformin comes as a once- or twice-daily oral medication that’s approved for adults and children as young as age 10.

-Metformin remains the treatment of choice for many people with Type 2 diabetes.
+Metformin is the starting treatment of choice for many people with Type 2 diabetes.
 But Mounjaro may be preferable if weight management is part of your diabetes treatment plan.
 Mounjaro and metformin can be prescribed together if neither is working well enough on its own.

 There are many factors to consider when deciding between two diabetes medications.
-Your healthcare provider will take your health history, personal preferences, and insurance coverage into account.
-Be sure to discuss both options with your provider to see which one might be a better fit.
+Your prescriber will take your health history, personal preferences, and insurance coverage into account.
+Be sure to discuss both options with your prescriber to see which one might be a better fit.

 Why trust our experts?